Irresistible Korean food in Rome

 Can you imagine yourself eating carbs seven days a week?
 Me neither.
-Let’s be honest – sometimes we need to run away from Italian cuisine.
-When the Italian food in Rome starts to get boring, you can find plenty of ethnic options to choose from.
-One of them is a place called GALBI – the Korean barbeque.
+Let’s be honest – sometimes we need a break from Italian cuisine.
+When the Italian food in Rome starts to get monotonous, you can find plenty of ethnic options to choose from.
+One of them is a place called GALBI – the Korean Restaurant of Rome.

 So as you can imagine, Galbi is not only about to satisfy your stomach, the Galbi staff won’t hesitate to explain the Korean dishes and the proper manner of eating them.

 So the question to ask yourself is “are you in the mood for something spicy or sweet and sour?”
 This authentic Korean barbecue offers traditional Korean food, including the famous Kimchi (fermented vegetables with spices), Japchae (sweet starch potato noodles) and Pajeon (a sort of green onion pancake).
 But that’s just the beginning of it.

 While navigating the menu, if you’re not sure what to order, don’t miss out on the Galbi Pang (steamed buns with duck, crispy sweet and sour cod, beef strips and fried chicken), the Tok gnocchi with ground pork, ginger shiitake mushrooms and savoy cabbage, and the oh-so-yummy Deungsim Gui – barbecued dry aged sirloin.
 Another must-try is the the Ramen with clams, squid, shrimp and salicornia.
 And to top it all off, a semifreddo with black sesame peanut brittle and salted caramel.